Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 **The chances are the bug you've found has already been squashed, so check the release notes of any new versions beforehand!**

 These issues include when a print fails or doesn't print as expected.
-If possible to help us diagnose the issue quicker, please provide the following information:
+If possible to help me diagnose the issue quicker, please provide the following information:

 1. A copy of the gcode that has issues with it
 2. A copy of the STL you sliced (*including mentioning what slicer you used*)
-3. A photo of the print that failed (*if it didn't even start printing, then obviously we don't need a photo of your empty build plate*)
+3. A photo of the print that failed (*if it didn't even start printing, then obviously I don't need a photo of your empty build plate*)

+# Credits

+**Weaslus**: Proof Reader, Hypeman & Pestered Me Into Making This

+**Donut Man**: They Were Here Too